hflemmen/radar_odometry/readme.md

 # Maritime radar odometry

 This repository contains code for estimating the motion of a ship, using only the navigation radar.

-TODO: Add link to paper when published.
+The method is described in greater detail in the [paper](files/paper.pdf).

 ## Requirements